MakaremHind/human-in-loop-warehouse/README.md

 - Enable non-technical users to control an intralogistics system via natural language.
 - Design and evaluate a ReAct agent capable of tool invocation, clarification, and fallback.
 - Support transport orders, cancellations, planning, and live status monitoring.
-- Demonstrate that a fully local, on-premise LLM (Qwen-3) can match latency and reliability needs.
+- Demonstrate that a fully local, on-premise LLM (Qwen-3: Latest) can match latency and reliability needs.

 ---